 How is the COVID-19 Rapid Antibody Test administered?

-A fingerstick is used to collect a small amount of blood from your finger to be tested.
-The healthcare professional will then apply your blood on the Test, which will show results within 15 minutes.
+A small amount of whole blood is required to be tested.
+The healthcare professional will apply your blood to the Test, which will show results within 10 minutes.

 What does it mean if the test is positive?

 Your result may indicate that you have contracted COVID-19 and that you may need to quarantine to avoid spreading the virus to other individuals.
 A positive result may also indicate previous infection that is no longer active.
 There is also the small chance that this Test provided a false positive result, which could be due to past or present infection with non-SARS-CoV-2 coronavirus strains, such as coronavirus HKU1, NL63, OC43, or 229E, or such false positive could arise from other factors.
 The healthcare professional conducting the Test will explain the results to you once the Test is done.